azrulhasni/Keycloak-JSON-Remote-Claim-Mapper/README.md

 ### Steps

 -   Download config-azrulhasni.yaml into \$WORKING_FOLDER.
-This yams file is
+This yaml file is
-    Helm configuration file
+    Helm's configuration file

 -   JSON Remote Claim Mapper is already integrated into the azrulhasni/keycloak image.
 The config-azrulhasni.yaml will use that image for installation.
 To